GreyHatStyle/Spam-SMS-detection/README.md

     - Visit here to do so, [backend setup](https://github.com/GreyHatStyle/Spam-SMS-detection/tree/main/backend#readme).

 ## Feedback
-If you have any feedback, please reach me it manasbisht1142004@gmail.com.
+If you have any feedback, please reach out to me at manasbisht1142004@gmail.com.

 ## Author